betaacid/expo-analytics/README.md

 npm install expo-analytics --save
 ```

+## Breaking Changes in Expo SDK 33

+It seems that Expo introduced some breaking changes in SDK 33, so if you are using a version of Expo below 33 please pin your `package.json` to version `1.0.8` of this package.  `expo-analytics` `1.0.9+` is only compatable with Expo SDK 33+.

 ## Usage

 Your React Native app's screen resolution, app name, app ID, app version and multiple other parameters will be automatically resolved and sent with each hit or event.